Bank of Canada Decreases Rate by 0.25%

 Ontario has been one of the fastest-growing property markets in the world since the beginning of the pandemic, with Toronto real estate rivalling that of Vancouver for the most expensive place to live in Canada.
 Depending on where you are on the property ladder, there are several things to remember when looking for a home loan in Ontario.
 In addition, a few federal, provincial, and municipal home buyer plans are available to help offset the cost of homeownership in the province.

 Buying a home in Ontario is a major investment, whether you’re in the GTA or not.
 Since the start of the pandemic, even smaller cities in the province have experienced record price growth.
 For instance, buying a home in Hamilton will cost you over a million dollars, on average, as of June 2022.
 Similarly, Brampton saw record price climbs throughout the last two years, with the average Brampton house price easily topping 1 million dollars this year.
 However, if you’re looking to buy a home in Ontario, there are still a number of more affordable markets left, like Ottawa, London, and Thunder Bay.
 At nesto, we can help you find the best rate available, and we also lend directly.
-If you’re looking for more information about the homebuying process, check out our guide to buying a home in 2022.
+If you’re looking for more information about the homebuying process, check out our guide to buying a home.

 All mortgage contracts have what’s known as a term.
 Usually, a term is 5 years long.
 When your mortgage’s term matures, it’s time to renew your mortgage.
 The renewal process gives you an opportunity to reflect on your finances, your mortgage needs, and current interest rates.
-To learn more, explore our detailed guide on How to Renew Your Mortgage
+To learn more, explore our detailed guide on How to Renew Your Mortgage.

 Refinancing is different from mortgage renewal.
 Renewal is an ongoing process that occurs when a mortgage’s term expires.
 Many people typically renew their mortgage with the same lender after 5 years on similar terms and without too much hassle.
 Refinancing, on the other hand, involves paying off your current mortgage by breaking it early and using another mortgage loan to cover it.
 People can refinance to take advantage of a lower interest rate or access equity for things like debt consolidation and renovations.
 Depending on your current mortgage, refinancing your mortgage will probably incur a prepayment penalty for breaking your term early.